V-Sekai/manuals/decisions/20220223-store-source-VSK_map-files-via-DVC.md

 - Option: Do not use DVC remote on Google drive.
 - Rejection Reason: Google Drive does not have two implementions

+- Option: Use Github with git-lfs
+- Rejection Reason: The last time I checked it was 50 USD per 50 gigabytes.

+- Option: Use Gitlab git-lfs
+- Rejection Reason: There is slightly larger limit on https://gitlab.com git-lfs but gitlab.com does not scale with usage.

+- Option: Use Gitlab.com
+- Rejection Reason: Gitlab.com commrcial is expensive

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?